-The Disaster Risk Reduction and Management (DRRM) Program Officer, experienced in emergency response, is needed to work closely with the Municipal Disaster Risk Reduction and Management Officer and other staff to support the capacity of the LGU in the major areas of data management, planning, training, and coordination & networking.
+The Disaster Risk Reduction and Management (DRRM) Program Officers will work closely with the Municipal Disaster Risk Reduction and Management Officer and other staff to support the capacity of the LGU in the major areas of data management, planning, training, and coordination & networking.
 The volunteer will review related documentation and assist in the development of DRRM plans, maps, and information system (GIS)/ global positioning system (GPS) data.
 The PCRV will also conduct consultation dialogues with key stakeholders in the community and assist in forging partnerships with prospective partners.
 It is also anticipated that the PCRV will develop workshop designs and training modules for DRRM trainings such as incident command systems, simulation exercises, disaster preparedness, etc. and eventually prepare informational education campaign materials.

-• Bachelor’s Degree graduate on Environmental Sciences, Management, Urban Planning, Information Technology or any field related to DRRM;
+• Bachelor’s degree in Environmental Sciences, Management, Urban Planning, Information Technology or any field related to DRRM

-• At least two years’ work experience in DRRM, Contingency and CCA planning and management;
+• At least two years of work experience in DRRM, Climate Change Adaptation (CCA), or contingency planning and management

-• At least two years’ work experience in conduct of DRRM training activities;
+• At least two years of work experience in DRRM training activities

 • Excellent people skills with demonstrated flexibility and patience.